statgen/bdsi-demo-2019/README.md

 # BDSI Reproducible Research 2019

-The repo was used to demo git during the BDSI session on reproducible research.
+This repo was used to demo git during the BDSI session on reproducible research.
 This repo will exist as a reference for the remainder of the summer.

 ## Topics Discussed